KornelZ/CudaKmeans/README.md

 # CudaKmeans
-Parallel kmeans implementation in CUDA
+Parallel kmeans implementation in CUDA for university project